 The NCI requires that each Cancer Center have a Protocol Review and Monitoring System (PRMS) to assess scientific merit and feasibility of all protocols studying subjects diagnosed with, or at risk for, cancer conducted at the Center and to monitor for accrual and scientific relevance; NCI looks for centralized oversight across the Center.

-All studies reviewed by a Program/Disease Site Committee will be subject to:
+All studies reviewed by a Site Committee will be subject to:

-Multiple Program/Disease Site Committees exist covering all disease areas, including one for supportive care and one for smaller disease groups (SEGO).
+Multiple Site Committees exist covering all disease areas, including one for supportive care and one for early phase trials.

-> for Program/Disease Site Committee review process policies see ITR Policies
+> for Site Committee review process policies see ITR Policies

 This unit is supported by a National Cancer Institute Cancer Center Support Grant (P30CA082103).
 Any publications related to work done by this core should reference grant number P30CA082103 and must include a PMCID as required by the NIH.
 View instructions on how to acknowledge funding sources and how to obtain a PMCID.

 For inquiries about Cancer Center Shared Resources, please email Benjamin Braun, MD, PhD.